benfarahmand/air-sensor/README.md

  I went through all the data sheets and calculated the y=mx+b values for the relationship between R_L/R_O and PPM.
 You can see my work here: https://docs.google.com/spreadsheets/d/1-GPwW0J7FQ4SDkxI_SbeonQL1ulgRazS-9uETGk-KJg/edit?usp=sharing

-Credits:
-- To understand how to convert voltage values to PPM, I borrowed from https://github.com/tutRPi/Raspberry-Pi-Gas-Sensor-MQ
+Hardware:
+- Raspberry pi 2 v1.1
+- Mega2560 R3
+- Sensors: MQ-2, MQ-3, MQ-4, MQ-5, MQ-6, MQ-7, MQ-8, MQ-9, and MQ-135
+- PSU: 5V 10AMP

 To Do:
 - better understand how calibration works to set the Ro value
-- implement equation to change Rs/Ro based on temperature and humidity
+- implement equation to scale Rs/Ro based on temperature and humidity
 - need to connect the temperature and humidity sensor
 - get a carbon dioxide sensor
 - get a Particulate Matter sensor
+- create gui that visualizes the data
+- connect 800x480 5-inch touch display

+Credits:
+- To understand how to convert voltage values to PPM, I borrowed from https://github.com/tutRPi/Raspberry-Pi-Gas-Sensor-MQ